Looking for Workamajig Alternatives? These 12 are Worth Checking Out

 Source: G2

-Now that we’ve covered a few reasons why you might be looking to switch from Workamajig — or before committing to the tool — it’s time to break down a dozen of the best Workamajig alternatives on the market today.
-Below, you’ll find the pros and cons of each tool, along with photos, pricing, features, and more.
+Now that we’ve covered a few reasons why you might be looking to switch from Workamajig, it’s time to explore the pros and cons of the best Workamajig alternatives on the market in 2024, complete with photos, pricing, features, and more.

-With budgeting, time tracking, invoices, estimates, and reporting all available through Rodeo, you won’t need to worry about purchasing costly integrations to see your projects through to completion.
+With budgeting, time tracking, invoices, estimates, and reporting all available through Rodeo Drive, you won’t need to worry about purchasing costly integrations to see your projects through to completion.

 This way, you’ll have an at-a-glance look at what projects need your attention or which tasks you should immediately jump into.
-Or, you can navigate to any of Rodeo’s features through the menu on the left hand of the screen.
+Or, you can navigate to any of Rodeo Drive’s features through the menu bar at the top of your screen.

 Task planning that allows you to better manage your team’s capacity